MikeDigitize/Animator-ES6/README.md

 ```

 ## Browser Support
 Animator can detect browser support based on support for CSS animations / transitions and CSSOM manipulation.
-Animator polyfills Promise and Map if the browser does not suppor them so these are available to use globally too.
+Animator polyfills ES6's Promise and Map if the browser does not support them so these are available to use globally too.
 ```javascript
 if(!Animator.isSupported) {
     // handle fallbacks here